Sant Pere del Burgal

 Sant Pere del Burgal is a Romanesque Benedictine monastery in Escaló, in the municipality of La Guingueta d'Àneu, Pallars Sobirà, Catalonia, Spain.
-The monastery was first mentioned in a precept of Count Raymond of Toulouse in 859.
+The monastery was first mentioned in a precept of Count Raymond I of Toulouse in 859.
 It later became a priory of the abbey of Roussillon.
 It fell into decline and was secularized in 1570 and confiscated in 1835.
 It contains frescoes dated to the 11th century.